Pest Control Cost in Atlanta, GA (2026 Local Pricing)

 The warm, humid climate and Georgia's red clay soils create ideal conditions for termite colonies.
 Treatment costs $1,400 to $4,000 for a typical Atlanta home, above the national average because of the high termite pressure and the growing presence of Formosan termites that require more aggressive treatment.
 Liquid barrier treatment with bait station monitoring is the standard approach.

 Annual termite inspections ($75 to $150) are essential for all Atlanta-area homeowners.
 Georgia law requires a termite letter (WDI report) for most real estate transactions.
 Neighborhoods with mature trees and older construction, including Decatur, Virginia-Highland, Inman Park, Grant Park, and Buckhead, tend to have higher termite pressure.
-See our termite treatment cost guide.
+Knowing how to identify signs of termites in Atlanta homes can help you catch an infestation early, before the damage becomes costly.
+For Atlanta-specific treatment options, see our guide to termite treatment in Atlanta.
+See our termite treatment cost guide for national pricing.

 Cockroaches ($125 to $625)